 This command determines the IP address or interface to be used when routing packets that match the entry.
-This also allows you to specify that the packet be locally processed.
+This also allows you to specify if the packet is to be locally processed.

 This clause is only applicable to Policy Routing, and in BGP.